mvalkon/dots/README.md

 A nice lightweight terminal.

 ## vim
-Vim configurations.
-Using [spf13/spf13-vim](https://www.github.com/spf13/spf13-vim/) with some extra configuration.
+Vim configurations. ~~Using [spf13/spf13-vim](https://www.github.com/spf13/spf13-vim/) with some extra configuration.~~ Currently moving to neovim.

 ## tmux
 Recently changed from screen to tmux.